mokuda2/senioryearreflection/_posts/2023-04-05-Ideals-Clash.md

 ...

 November 18, 2022.
 Erika invited me to her birthday party, and she invited some other people within the Paducah stake, including Carli.
-I hadn’t seen her since her birthday party.
+I hadn’t seen her since general conference.
 “So, any updates you have since we last talked?” she asked me.

 “I got an internship offer with AT&T, so I’ll be doing that next summer,” I answered.
 “What about you?”